 Description: NEF reports the QoS Flow level event(s) to the consumer.

-Inputs, Required: Reports of the events as defined in clause 6.1.3.18 of TS 23.503 [20].
+Inputs, Required: Reports of the events as defined in clause 6.1.3.18 of TS 23.503 [20], Transaction Reference ID if a list of UE is targeted.

+NOTE: When the event report is for Consolidated Data Rate monitoring, the QoS Flow data rate reporting for the list of UEs provided to the AF by the NEF only when the Consolidated Data Rate threshold is exceeded.